Fred-si/mpv_youtube_autoplay/Readme.md

 # Fresh paint
 This is an mpv plugin for autoplay video from youtube.

-This plugin automaticly append the next autoplay video to the mpv playlist
+This plugin automatically append the next autoplay video to the mpv playlist

 ## Installation
 - Go to your mpv scripts directory `cd $HOME/.config/mpv/scripts` by default